 Supporting pupils with Social and Emotional difficulties to recognise, understand and manage their emotions.
 This will increase their wellbeing within the school environment.

 Emotional Well-Being Assistant: Rachel Lillford

-Oakfield School has recently introduced the ‘School Nurse Drop In’, which is based in the Emotional Well-Being department, we have recognised that to offer the best possible provision we need to give our pupils the opportunity to discuss and address any health concerns that they may be experiencing.
+Oakfield School facilitates ‘School Nurse Drop In’, which is based in the Emotional Wellbeing department, we have recognised that to offer the best possible provision we need to allow our pupils to discuss and address any health concerns that they may be experiencing.

-Our identified School Nurse is: Sarah Mullins and will be in school every Tuesday morning from 9am – 10am.
+Our identified School Nurse is Vicky Griffiths who will be in school every Tuesday morning.
 The ‘School Nurse Drop In’ offers a confidential friendly service that pupils can freely access to address any aspect of their health.
 Any identified health needs will be addressed.

-The School Nurse is able to offer support in the following areas:
+The school Nurse can offer support in the following areas: